 'Floating' bus stops

-The Cycle Route proposal includes so-called 'floating' bus stops where the bikes run between the bus stop and the rest of the pavement.
-However the revised design has dropped the one on busy Roseburn Terrace.
+The Cycle Route includes so-called 'floating' bus stops where the bikes run between the bus stop and the rest of the pavement.
+The busy bus stop at Roseburn Terrace has been moved slightly to the west, so that there is no need for a floating bus stop.

 We agree with Living Streets Edinburgh that floating bus stops should be avoided where possible, especially on busy narrow streets.
 However they can work where space is less tight provided they are designed carefully.
 We join Living Streets Edinburgh in backing a pilot on Leith Walk to assess the design.